-The Cathedral will celebrate the ligurgical Feast of St. Mary the Virgin (August 15) on the following Sunday, August 19, with a special Choral Evensong starting at 5:30 pm.
-This lovely service will feature the Cathedral’s Men’s Schola, Todd Beckham director and organist, with a setting largely based on traditional choral Plainchant.
-The featured anthem will be “Sancta Maria” by John Dunstable.
-Admission is free (calabash offering).
+The Cathedral celebrated the liturgical Feast of St. Mary the Virgin (August 15) on Sunday, August 19, with a special Choral Evensong starting at 5:30 pm.
+This lovely service featured the Cathedral’s Men’s Schola, Todd Beckham director and organist, with a setting largely based on traditional choral Plainchant.
+The featured anthem ws “Sancta Maria” by John Dunstable.

 “When Elizabeth heard Mary’s greeting, the child leapt in her womb.
 And Elizabeth was filled with the Holy Spirit and exclaimed with a loud cry, ‘Blessed are you among women, and blessed is the fruit of your womb.
 And why has this happened to me, that the mother of my Lord comes to me?
 For as soon as I heard the sound of your greeting, the child in my womb leapt for joy’” —Luke 1:41-44.